 - Are the prices always associated with the event.

 - Is the next betting opportunity clearly identifiable.

 The new screens had to be all of the above and more; they need to be scalable and dynamic.
 The screens chosen were high definition (16:9) flat panel screens.
 The screens would be displayed in portrait mode and be displayed side by side to create a video wall.
 This would enable display to be tailored to individual shops sizes.
 Different screen sizes could be accommodated as long as they are of the 16:9 ratio.

 All events had various different stats that had to be designed for.
 Some of them were single panel and others would be displayed over two panels.
 This applied to both racing and sporting events.

 Sports screens had to accommodate several different displays: pre-match and in-play in both single and double screens.
 There were some sports that had unique features that could not be accommodated in the template.
 Like the racing templates they inherited the colour from the shops, red is the sporting primary colour.

 The new screens will be a valuable addition to the new shop fit out.
 They are adaptable and on brand so they will fit into every one of Paddy Power’s shops in some shape or form if required.

 Even at this early stage they have shown to have filled the requirements.
-The redesign has created a more engaging and an overall better user experience.
+From preliminary research the redesign has created a more engaging and an overall better user experience.
 Novice betters can better understand what is going on and seasoned betters now have a more coherent shop experience.